All Episodes

 Yes, and hopefully you can continue to make me feel better.

-I pray so much for the future because I feel like my generation is the next people to come and say, you know, the middle middle-aged people.
+Because when I go to bed at night and I say my prayers and thankful of life and everything like that, I pray so much for the future because I feel like my generation is the next people to come into the middle-aged people.

 It's our job to protect this country for you.